 - Not getting the necessary permits.
 Many DIYers consider these a big hassle, but permits serve a purpose other than generating revenue for local authorities.
 They’re in place to make sure the job is done correctly, and so you don’t make a mistake that can end up injuring you or someone else.
 For some jobs, you need proof of permit, or else it won’t be covered on an insurance policy.
 The general rule is: you need a permit for any job larger than wallpapering or painting.
-If you’re unsure whether you need a permit to hang internal doors, call your local building code enforcement office and ask.
+If you’re unsure whether you need a permit to hang internal doors or fit patio doors, call your local building code enforcement office and ask.

 - Trying to do the job without the right supplies and tools.
 There’s no better way to slow a job down than to try to do it without the right equipment.
 There’s a reason why the pros are so good at what they do- they take the time to prepare and assemble all they’ll need to do the job.
 If you’re going to be doing a lot of DIY work, invest in some quality tools; buying from the bargain bin will save you money now, but it will cost you in the end.

 - Not preparing the job site correctly.
 If you’re adding a small room, you’ll have suppliers delivering things, and you don’t want your supplies exposed to the elements while work is going on.
 To prevent damage and theft, properly store your supplies.